Moomins07/100-days-of-code/log.md

 **Thoughts**: A lesson re-cap felt necessary and I also feel that I will likely re-cap more previous lessons under Section 2.
 I am not entirely confident on arrow functions yet, I will further research the topic and re-cap the lesson again tomorrow.

+### Day 13: February 24, 2022

+**Today's Progress**: Today, I completed sub-sections 36-37 of Section 3 Fundamentals part 2.
+The topics covered were Functions calling other functions and reviewing functions.

+**Thoughts**: I feel much more confident in my ability to use and understand functions.
+However, I certainly feel that I could further develop that knowledge and understanding.